Jean-Pierre Coffe: Radio career

 In September 1990 he joined the team of Les Grosses Têtes, a radio program hosted by Philippe Bouvard on RTL, for which he became a regular participant.
 He left in September 2010 and soon after joined the program On va s'gêner, hosted by Laurent Ruquier on Europe 1, which he left after one season in 2011.
 In 2014, he returned to Les Grosses Têtes on RTL when Laurent Ruquier took over as presenter.
 From 1998 to June 2008, he presented the program Ça se bouffe pas, ça se mange on France Inter every Saturday.
 At the end of the show on June 21, 2008, he announced his forced retirement by France Inter management.

-Advertisement

-In 1997, he appeared in advertising spots for the appliance manufacturer Siemens.
-In 2001, he appeared in advertising spots for Weight Watchers.

-In 2009, as a defender of healthy and natural food, he became famous for appearing on poster campaigns for the hard discount store brand Leader Price.

 Books

 Coffe published many books, ranging from recipes and gardening, to critiques of mass-produced food production and the manufacture of commercial food products.
 Some of his best-sellers were: